 This blog post may not sound terribly supportive, but it’s that fake supportive guff, that is causing many startup businesses to fail.
 It’s time to get real and face the truth about the situation.

-The good news is that even though so many startup businesses fail, there are things you can do to try and avoid being one of them.
+The good news is that even though the question, ‘why do so many startup businesses fail’, is a common one, there are things you can do to try and avoid being one of them.
 How?
 By being true to yourself – start a business that you’re passionate about; by getting real and facing the real problems; and by tackling the elephant in the room.
 If you don’t know what the problem is, ask someone who will be upfront with you.
 Be prepared to face some home truths.
 Question everything.
 Keep a tight rein on spending – if you’re unsure, don’t sign up or part with your money.
 The list goes on.
-Over the coming months we aim to pick apart all the problems freelancers and startup businesses face, and provide some real help and advice that can be used straight away.